 In the same winter King Trygve Olafson returned from a viking cruise in the West sea, having before ravaged in Ireland and Scotland.
-In spring (946) King Hakon went north, and set his brother's son, King Trygve, over Viken to defend that country against ene-He gave him also in property all that he could reconquer of the country in Denmark, which the summer before King Hakon had subjected to payment of scat to him.
+In spring (946) King Hakon went north, and set his brother's son, King Trygve, over Viken to defend that country against enemies.
+He gave him also in property all that he could reconquer of the country in Denmark, which the summer before King Hakon had subjected to payment of scat to him.
 So says Guthorm:-

-"King Hakon, whose sharp sword dyes red The bright steel cap on many a head, The foreign foeman to keep out,- To keep that green land safe from war

-Which black Night bore to dwarf Annar.4

-For many a carle whose trade's to wield The battle-axe, and swing the shield, On the swan's ocean-skates has come, In white-winged ships, across the foam,

-Across the sea, from far Ireland, To war against the Norseman's land."
+"King Hakon, whose sharp sword dyes red The bright steel cap on many a head, Has set a warrior brave and stout The foreign foeman to keep out,- To keep that green land safe from war Which black Night bore to dwarf Annar.1 For many a carle whose trade's to wield The battle-axe, and swing the shield, On the swan's ocean-skates has come, In white-winged ships, across the foam,- Across the sea, from far Ireland, To war against the Norseman's land."